 So what exactly is a fundraising thermometer, and what does it do?
-A fundraising thermometer is used to monitor the progress of funds raised for your online fundraising campaign based on the goals set forth by your organization.
+A fundraising thermometer is used to monitor the progress of funds raised for your online fundraising campaign.
+The thermometer progress is based on the goals set forth by your organization.
 By setting clear financial goals for your fundraiser in the planning stage, your organization provides supporters with an understanding of what you wish to accomplish.
 Showcasing a fundraising thermometer on your website demonstrates visually the progress that has been made and how close your group is to reaching the established goal.
 Thermometers can be powerful motivators for your supporters since they are visual and easy to understand at a glance.

 How Do Fundraising Thermometers Work?

 A fundraising thermometer is a great way to chart a fundraising campaign’s progress.
 First and foremost a thermometer is a universal symbol that everyone can understand.
-As you raise money, the temperature of your fundraising campaign increases, and the level of the thermometer rises.
+As you raise money, the temperature of your fundraising campaign increases and the level of the thermometer rises.
 Pretty simple.
 You track progress based on a financial goal and the thermometer rises and shows the money raised and the percentage of the goal attainment reached.
 So if your organization’s walkathon fundraising goal is $50,000 and you have raised $25,000, your thermometer will show 50% of the goal has been reached.

-But how do you determine your fundraising goal?
+So how do you determine your fundraising goal?
 Each organization and event is different, but keep the following in mind:

-- You will want to determine a realistic, but an optimistic goal.
+- You will want to determine a realistic, but optimistic goal.
 Nothing dampens the spirit more than seeing a fundraising goal that is completely out of reach.

 - For this reason, you can set a goal at the beginning of the campaign and later increase that goal.
 Don’t do this too many times, but goals can be adjusted, as needed.